yuzisun/ai-gateway/docs/proposals/001-ai-gateway-proposal/proposal.md

 AI Gateway ExtProc controller watches the `AIGatewayRoute` resource and perform the follow steps:
 - Reconciles the envoy gateway ext proc deployment and creates the extension policy.
-- Reconciles the envoy proxy deployment and attach the AWS credential if the provider is AWS.
+- Reconciles the envoy proxy deployment and attach the AWS credential if the `AIServiceBackend` is AWS.
 - Reconciles `AIGatewayRoute` to calculate the routing rules and generates the `HTTPRoute` resource applying the extension filter.

 Envoy Gateway controller watches the `BackendTrafficPolicy` to dynamically update the xDS configuration for the rate limiting filter.